-Business View Magazine interviews representatives from Arch and Godfrey, as part of our series on best practices of Caribbean construction companies.
+Business View Caribbean interviews representatives from Arch and Godfrey, as part of our series on best practices of Caribbean construction companies.

 Based in George Town, Grand Cayman, Arch and Godfrey is one of the oldest, largest, most successful, and well-respected general contractors in the Cayman Islands.
 The company was originally founded in 1972 by Henry J. Arch Sr., Arthur H. Arch, Heber G. Arch, and Townend & Godfrey Brothers Ltd. “Our company is 46 years old,” says Company Founder and present Chairman, Heber Arch.
 “The Arch family was in the shipbuilding business for generations, and my father started a small construction business in the early 1950s.
 Townend & Godfrey Brothers Limited was a company that I went to work for after graduation from college to gain experience, overseas; they were the most reputable construction company in Jamaica at that time.
 I came home to work with my father and, seeing the demand for construction services, I spoke to Townend & Godfrey Brothers and we formed a company here in Cayman – Arch and Godfrey.”